Timeline ActivitiesCache Parser (tac)

 Below is the menu with the various options available:

 When looking at the parse results of tac, one can see the application run, when it was run and how long it was running.
 The expiration time is something that allows the timeline to only keep those items on the list that are within a set amount of time to keep the timeline of items manageable.
-There are many other fields that are used in the database that is not shown below; many of them still need to be studied to determine what they are and if they are of forensic value.
+There are many other fields that are used in the database that are not shown below; many of them still need to be studied to determine what they are and if they are of forensic value.

 There is an experimental option in tac to try to recover records that are located in discarded, unused or slack space.
 The tool tries to do this on a best effort basis and is invoked with the -incl_slack option.
 Surprisingly the number of recovered records can be significant in some cases.
 More information about how this is done is discussed in the user's guide.